Secrets of animal camouflage research

 Dr Jolyon Troscianko from the University of Exeter's Sensory Ecology and Evolution group group says Project Nightjar came about because of theories about how camouflage works to evade different visual systems hadn't been tested in the wild.
 "It's very difficult to find a study system where you can link predation with the quality of an animal's camouflage," he says.
 Troscianko filmed most of the footage in the film above in Zambia and South Africa.

-Along with co-principal investigators Dr Martin Stevens, also from the University of Exeter, and Dr Claire Spottiswoode from the University of Cambridge, the team developed a study system using two classes of ground-nesting birds inspired by Spottiswoode's previous encounters with nightjars in Africa (see African Cuckoos for more).
+Along with co-principal investigators Dr Martin Stevens, also from the University of Exeter, and Dr Claire Spottiswoode from the University of Cambridge, the team developed a study system using two classes of ground-nesting birds inspired by Spottiswoode's previous encounters with nightjars in Africa.
 "I was bowled over by their camouflage, which led to discussions with Martin about how we could take advantage of these birds for camouflage research, leading to our collaboration on the current project," she says.

 Nightjars sit tight on their eggs and rely on the camouflage of the adult bird to outwit their predators.
 As a result, their eggs are less camouflaged because the adults do the work.
 You can see examples of this in our popular one-minute Can you spot the bird? video.

 In contrast, plovers and coursers run from their nests when danger approaches.
 Their much more exposed eggs have therefore evolved better camouflage to blend in with their backgrounds, saving the developing chick inside.
 In each case, it's an arms race between the patterns, colours and contrast of the eggs and the visual acuity of the predators.